jeremiahsnapp/dev-lxc/README.md

 	dev-lxc cluster start

-https://chef-tier.lxc resolves to the frontend.
+[https://chef-tier.lxc](https://chef-tier.lxc) resolves to the frontend.

-Typical ponyville and wonderbolts orgs, users, knife.rb and keys are automatically created in the bootstrap backend server in /srv/piab/users.
+Ponyville and wonderbolts orgs, users, knife.rb and keys are automatically created in the bootstrap backend server in /srv/piab/users for testing purposes.

 Show the status of the cluster.